khwahish1509/NFC/README.md

-# NFC Farm Product Tracking System
+# NFC Farm Product Tracking System (to be continued)

 A cross-platform mobile application for tracking agricultural products from farm to retail using NFC technology.